Feb 3, 20233 min read

 Health, comfort, peace

 Heat pumps aren’t connected to the gas grid, so they can’t leak methane into the atmosphere.
-They’re electric so they also don’t require fossil fuels to operate.
-Heat pumps make for a healthier environment inside the walls that make up a home and outside the walls that make up our planet.
+They’re electric, so they also don’t require fossil fuels to operate.
 Both indoor and outdoor air quality improve with a heat pump.
 And the fossil fuel money stops flowing to petrostate dictators, and stays on an (electric) circuit closer to home.

 Here are two stories from the news this week: Exxon brought in $6.3 million dollars in profit PER HOUR last year.
 Not revenue, profit.
 Every hour of every day of the past year.
-Second, "64% of Americans are living paycheck to paycheck."
+Second, 64 percent of Americans are living paycheck to paycheck.

 These two things are not unrelated.
 High fuel prices — for gasoline, heating oil, etc. — eat up a growing portion of Americans' disposable income.